 Fibers are mostly found in abundance in both fruits and vegetables.
 Prunes for instance is a good example of a fruit with sufficient fibers.
 However, you shall be able to derive maximum benefit if such fruits and vegetables are consumed in solid form.
 If you intend to extract juice, most of the fibers will be eliminated.

 Although fibers are beneficial for everyone those with stroke risks due to being overweight, smoking, and high blood pressure, should especially consume fruits and vegetables with fiber.
 Between 1990 and 2012, a total of eight studies were conducted in Japan, the United States, Europe, and Australia.
 Investigators found that the consumption of fibers reduces the chances of stroke.
-However, at the time, they were not able to pinpoint as to which fiber-rich foods would provide the maximum protective benefit.
+However, at the time, they were not able to pinpoint which fiber-rich foods would provide the maximum protective benefit.

-Fibers and Cardiovascular Disease
+Fibers And Cardiovascular Disease

 GI Function and Fibers

 The intestines contain bacteria that help the body absorb food.
 As a result, the essential vitamins and minerals are then transported all around the body to feed the organs.
 The immune system receives fibers as well, which helps it improve immunity.
-Incase of stools not having adequate bulk, the colon panics and results in excessive contractions.
+In case of stools not having adequate bulk, the colon panics and results in excessive contractions.
 The consumption of fibers can help prevent that.

 It is a well-known fact that the more weight you carry, the higher are the chances of stroke.
 People who are mostly diabetic, obese, or overweight have higher chances of experiencing a stroke.
 In that respect, fibers will help you shed some weight.
 Several studies have researched the same topic and have clearly stated that dietary meals help lose weight.
 Fibers tend to keep your stomach full for a longer period and prevent frequent cravings.

 As a result, you do not eat excessively, which helps gain weight.
 Furthermore, fibers also prevent your body from absorbing calories that are present in meals that you consume daily.
-Therefore, in simple words, the less you weigh, the less are chances of you experiencing a stroke and fibers in that respect help you avoid unhealthy eating habits
+Therefore, in simple words, the less you weigh, the less are chances of you experiencing a stroke, and fibers in that respect help you avoid unhealthy eating habits

 Apart from fibers helping reduce the chances of stroke, it needs to be mentioned that fibers play an important role in reducing the chances of cancer as well such as colon cancer.
-Cancer is one of the lead causes of millions of deaths that occur across the world.
+Cancer is one of the leading causes of millions of deaths that occur across the world.
 Since cancer is as big as strokes, it is only right that we mention how it could help someone with a relevant problem.